perericr/ddgrey/README.txt

 is located in /etc/exim4/conf.d/acl/30_exim4-config_check_rcpt if you use the Debian split exim configuration.

-peering with other ddgrey servers
+Peering with other ddgrey servers
 --------------------------------
 If you have other ddgrey servers you wish to communicate with, add lines "peer = <hostname>" to /etc/ddgrey/ddgrey.conf for each server.